sandeepjain/fayer/README.md

 	Not for about page but for all other pages on website:

 		fayer.notOn("page-about", function () {
+			// code for about, contact and catalog page goes here })

+	[RegExp based matching] For contact and catalog page:

+		fayer.on(/page-c*/, function () {
-			// code for about and contact page goes here
+			// code for contact and catalog page goes here
 		})

 	Alternatively you even have mass assign functions (works for `on` and `notOn`):